The Key to Home Education

 I’ve been homeschooling for quite a while.
 I started in 2006 with a four-year-old and a newborn.
-We didn’t do much, but we had time set aside every day to read some stories, play with playdough or paint or something similar, and do hands-on activities to master basic preschool skills.
-We had some serious fun and took some great field trips.
+We didn’t do much, but we had time every day to read some stories, play with playdough, paint, or something similar, and engage in hands-on activities to master basic preschool skills.
+We had a lot of fun and took some great field trips.
 We developed some good habits.

 I homeschooled in 2007 when another newborn arrived.
 I was homeschooling in 2008 while I carried our fifth son, and I homeschooled in 2009 after we buried him.
 In 2010, we needed more social interaction, so we joined a co-op and kept on home educating.
 And so on.
 We graduated our older son and his co-op friends during the pandemic and sent them to college.
-Most of them graduated from university this year or have made considerable career strides.
-Our middle son has graduated high school with his younger brother behind him.
+Most graduated from university this year or have made considerable career strides.
+Our other sons have both graduated from high school and are working on their university degree plans.

-We tried different curricula over the years – swapping out math and phonics programs and science and writing curricula as needed because of time, space, money, or learning style.
+We have tried different curricula over the years, swapping out math and phonics programs, as well as science and writing curricula, as needed due to time, space, budget, or learning style constraints.
 We’ve worked hard, expanding our workload as the boys grew up.
-We’ve also hardly worked, taking breaks for house projects, vacations, and family fun.
+We’ve also worked hardly at all, taking breaks for house projects, vacations, and family fun.
 We celebrated great successes and suffered through miserable failures.
-But the middle son moved into the university of his choice and is playing his sport and working on a degree… so we must be doing something right.
+But the middle son moved into the university of his choice and is playing his sport and working on a degree, so we must be doing something right.

 But there is no magic program for any subject.
 There is no kid for whom everything is easy, no perfect parent, and no beautiful schoolroom that will do everything you need forever.
 Plans break down, kids grow and change, and life suddenly spawns new circumstances you didn’t ask for and can’t control.